danielagarciagimeno/UI-A-B-Testing-at-Vanguard/README.md

 - The new UI increased completion rates by more than 5%, meeting the cost-effectiveness threshold.
 - There were more errors in the Test group compared to the Control group.
 We rejected the null hypothesis, indicating a significant difference in error rates between the groups.
 - The average completion time was longer for the Test group, but we could not reject the null hypothesis for total time, meaning there was no significant difference in completion times between the groups.
-- The demographic analysis of client profiles revealed some differences in age distribution between the Test and Control groups, while the gender distribution was balanced across both groups.
+- The demographic analysis of client profiles revealed some differences in age distribution between the Test and Control groups, while the gender and tenure distribution was balanced across both groups.

 ---